-At Martay Law Office, our family-run law firm understands the importance of having an accident attorney you can trust to restore your financial future after a crash.
-Over the years, we’ve developed a reputation for our honesty, integrity, and always putting the needs and goals of our clients first.
-In fact, a large portion of our car accident cases are referred to us by our past and current clients who are pleased with the service they received as well as the results we delivered.
+With over 100 years of combined experience, the attorneys at our personal injury law firm have developed a reputation for our honesty, integrity, and putting the needs and goals of our clients first.
+In fact, a large portion of our Chicago car accident cases are referred to us by our past and current clients who are pleased with the service they received and the results we delivered.

 Distracted driving is the leading cause of car accidents in Illinois and throughout the United States.
 The National Highway Traffic Safety Administration (NHTSA) reports that distracted driving kills more than 3,000 people every year.
 Although Illinois law bans all handheld cellphone usage, and the state has taken countless measures to increase awareness about the dangers of driving distracted, the number of victims who are seriously injured or lose their lives to distracted drivers is staggering.